The Sermon on the Mount site.

 © R I Kirby / Used with permission

-Opinions have varied considerably over what to make of the sermon.
+What to make of the Sermon on the Mount?
+Opinions have varied considerably.
 The early Christian theologian St. Augustine thought it was a perfect rule for Christian living and a new law, whilst the author Tolstoy described it as a plan for ushering in utopia.
 Some monastic orders believed it was a ‘counsel of perfection’ for an elite to aspire towards in the here and now.
-By contrast, a Dispensationalist might claim that it will not be truly kept until a future time, when Jesus reigns supreme.
-Amongst the scholars who later studied it, Kittle saw it as an exaggerated set of requirements that rendered faith a necessity, whilst Weiss believed it was a temporary arrangement, pending an imminent and dramatic intervention by God.
+By contrast, a Dispensationalist might claim that it cannot be kept until a future time, when Jesus reigns supreme.
+Amongst the scholars who have studied it, Kittle saw it as an exaggerated set of requirements that rendered faith a necessity, whilst Weiss believed it was a temporary arrangement, pending an imminent and dramatic intervention by God.

-When scholars attempt to interpret Jesus’ Sermon, some of the important questions that they ask are:
+When scholars attempt to interpret Jesus’ Sermon, they typically ask questions like: